 What utilities can do is partner with Service Line Warranties of Canada and offer their customers affordable, optional emergency home repair plans that can address the private infrastructure that impacts utilities’ systems but are out of their hands.

-Our call center is open 24/7/365 to handle service requests from customers, and we have a network of pre-vetted contractors who maintain high post-job satisfaction scores.
+Our call centre is open 24/7/365 to handle service requests from customers, and we have a network of pre-vetted contractors who maintain high post-job satisfaction scores.
 We pay the contractors directly up to the benefit amount, so there is no need for customers to pay in advance and wait for reimbursement, and all of our repairs are guaranteed for one year.

 Encourage your customers to proactively maintain their infrastructure and shield them from the financial shock of an unexpected emergency home repair through a partnership with Service Line Warranties of Canada.
 Contact us to learn more.